ismail-cevik/MyProjects/README.md

 ## 📜 License

 This project was developed for educational purposes.
-It is free to use, modify, and share.

 The computer plays randomly.
 Humans play psychologically.
 Randomness usually wins. 😄